 3. Roman Polanski Wins Best Director, 75th Academy Awards

 I’ve already shown that sometimes it’s not the quality of the work but the quality of the person that causes controversy with the Oscars.
 At no other time was that more true than when Roman Polanski won for Best Director in 2002 for “The Pianist”.
-In fact the 2002 show had several controversies associated with it, but Polanski’s honor was by far the its most talked about controversy.
+In fact the 2002 show had several controversies associated with it, but Polanski’s honor was by far the its most talked about moment.
 At the time of the show’s airing Polanski was a fugitive from justice having fled the United States after being charged with sexual abuse after having unlawful sexual interactions with a minor.
 Polanski wasn’t able to accept the award in person knowing he would be taken into custody on U.S. soil which made for an awkward moment that overshadowed the brilliance that was “The Pianist”.
-The odd thing was that Polanski received a standing ovation from his peers when his name was announced which viewers saw as a disgusting display by the Hollywood elite of won of their own who had commuted a despicable crime.
+The odd thing was that Polanski received a standing ovation from his peers when his name was announced which viewers saw as a disgusting display by the Hollywood elite.
 The Academy eventually voted to expel Polanski from its membership in 2018, but the damage had long been done.

 2. “Shakespeare in Love” Wins Best Picture, 71st Academy Awards